New Croton Aqueduct

-The New Croton Aqueduct is an aqueduct in the New York City water supply system in Westchester County, New York carrying the water of the Croton Watershed.
-Built roughly parallel to the Old Croton Aqueduct it originally augmented, the new system opened in 1890.
-The old aqueduct remained in service until 1955, when supply from the Delaware and Catskill Aqueducts was sufficient to take it off line.
+The New Croton Aqueduct is an aqueduct in the New York City water supply system, carrying the waters of the Croton Watershed from the New Croton Dam in Westchester County, New York, to the Jerome Park Reservoir in the Bronx.
+Built roughly parallel to the Old Croton Aqueduct which it originally augmented, the new aqueduct opened in 1890.
+The old aqueduct remained in service until 1955, when supply from the Delaware and Catskill Aqueducts was sufficient to allow taking it off line.